 - Access to modern infrastructure and computing equipment in the Center for Computing and Information Science

 In summary, the Master in Cybersecurity will provide students with a comprehensive and affordable education to meet the growing demand for trained Cybersecurity professionals.
 While many other university programs require a substantial technical background and train students for technical positions our program also takes in account other aspects of Cybersecurity such as legal, ethical and policy.

-The Graduate School requires a U.S. bachelor’s degree, or the equivalent, in order to be eligible to apply for the Cybersecurity (MS) graduate program.
+The Office of Graduate Admissions requires a U.S. bachelor’s degree, or the equivalent, in order to be eligible to apply for the Cybersecurity (MS) graduate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.